 - Assist client to limit ritualistic behaviors.

-- Help client learn alternative responses to stress.
+- Help clients learn alternative responses to stress.

 - Anxiety decreased to a manageable level.